Please help us throw ink at the devil by printing and distributing this article!!

 These attacks were just FEINTS to disguise their real objective: New Orleans—the key to the Louisiana Territory!!

-In December 1814, a huge armada of British ships and over 10,000 of the best soldiers in the world approached the city of New Orleans.
+By December 1814, a huge armada of British ships and over 18,000 of the best soldiers in the world approached the city of New Orleans.
 New Orleans was the key to the mighty Mississippi River and the gateway to the Louisiana Territory.
 They felt supremely confident, and looked forward to a quick victory, and then as a reward the BOOTY and BEAUTY of the city of New Orleans!!

 The British were filled with contempt for the performance of the U.S. citizen soldiers and they referred to them as "Dirty Shirts."